NUSe0032202/emp-management-app/README.md

 1. Download this repository and unzip the project to a desired folder
 2. Run `npm install` to install all project dependencies
 3. Run `ng serve` and navigate to `http://localhost:4200/`
 4. To upload a file click on `Upload` on the sidebar, attach a file by clicking on `Choose File` before clicking on the `Submit` button.
 If the upload is successful, the records would be automatically rendered.
 If there is an error with the file, a message will be displayed underneath the `Submit` and `Close` button.
-Screenshot are shown below showing a succssful and failed upload.
+Screenshots are shown below showing a succssful and failed upload.

 ![Successful Upload](src/assets/images/successUpload.jpg)![Error Upload](src/assets/images/errorUpload.jpg)